PaloAltoNetworks/terraform-provider-prismacloud/docs/resources/integration.md

 Refer to the [Prisma Cloud integration documentation](https://api.docs.prismacloud.io/reference#integration-configuration) if you need more information on a specific integration.

-* `queue_url` - The Queue URL you used when you configured Prisma Cloud in Amazon SQS
+* `queue_url` - The Queue URL you used when you configured Prisma Cloud in Amazon SQS or Azure Service Bus Queue.
 * `login` - (Qualys/ServiceNow) Login.
 * `base_url` - Qualys Security Operations Center server API URL (without "http(s)")
 * `password` - (Qualys/ServiceNow) Password